golebiowskipj/fko/README.md

 This is a training reservation app in React with Firebase Auth and Firestore.

-Not logged in User can see how many free training spots are available for given date and training type.
+Not logged-in Visitor can see how many free training spots are available for given date and training type.

 User can create an account and reserve a spot for a training.
 User is also able to free previously reserved training spot if he/she is not able to participate in a class.
 Usere will be informed if he/she is already assigned to given training, so he/she can't reserve two spots.
 There is a separate page with all trainings that User is assigned to.